 At the end of the debate, the House decides (votes on) whether to approve the third reading of the Bill.

 What happens after third reading?

-If the Bill started in the Lords, it goes to the House of Commons for its first reading.
-The Commons reprints the Bill with the Lords amendments.
+If the Bill started in the Commons it goes to the House of Lords for its first reading.

 If the Bill started in the Lords it returns to the House of Lords for consideration of any amendments the Commons has made.